smart-brew/frontend/README.md

 ## Installed extensions which need to be added to IDE

-eslint, prettier, editorconfig
-tested on vscode
+ESlint, Prettier, Editorconfig - Tested on VSCode